 On December 7, 1965 Fremont and Newark voters approved the creation of the Fremont Newark Junior College District and elected a seven-member Board of Trustees.
-Ohlone College was established to serve the cities of Fremont and Newark.
+Ohlone College was established to serve the cities of Fremont and Newark

 Among the substantial accomplishments during Dr. Epler’s tenure as President/Superintendent were the creation of the first fiscal year budget; hiring the first classified staff, faculty, and administrators; establishing a curriculum and schedule of classes; readying a temporary campus; recruiting and enrolling the students; and choosing a name for the college.
 Dr. Epler also led the planning and construction of the permanent Fremont campus.
 The Epler Gymnasium is named in his honor.

 The name “Ohlone” was suggested by Mr. Felipe Galvan to the founders of the College in 1967 as a fitting and appropriate name, thus giving the College a proud heritage and tradition which has endured among faculty, staff, students, and administration since the opening of the College more than 50 years ago.
-Mr. Felipe Galvan was a descendant and an Elder of the Ohlone People who once inhabited not only the area where Ohlone College is now located, but the Ohlone People also lived and thrived throughout the San Francisco Bay Area for thousands of years.
+Mr. Felipe Galvan was a descendant and an Elder of the Ohlone People, who once inhabited not only the area where Ohlone College is now located but also lived and thrived throughout the San Francisco Bay Area for thousands of years.
 Mr. Galvan was a man respected and admired for his work in preserving the memory, the heritage, and the dignity of the ancestral Ohlone people through his efforts in the community, his life, and his daily example.

 After 18 months of planning, Ohlone College opened for classes on September 25, 1967 at a temporary site in the former Junipero Serra, St. Mary of the Palms School for Girls at 650 Washington Boulevard in Fremont.
 The College elected to operate on the quarter system.
 The first year curriculum on the Serra Campus was primarily a set of freshman level classes with the sophomore level classes to be added the second year.
 Classes were also held at Kennedy High School and at the Fremont Boys Club.
 Enrollment during the first quarter was 1,706 students, surpassing the 1,100 predicted.

 On June 19, 1968, after the conclusion of the first academic year, the first commencement exercise was held in the Palm Circle Garden on the Serra Campus.
 Sixteen students were ready for graduation.
 These students had come with units from other colleges so they were able to graduate after just one year.
-At the second commencement ceremony in June 1969 there would be 159 graduates.
+At the second commencement ceremony in June 1969 there was 159 graduates.

 In 1972, the College reached out and welcomed Deaf persons to participate in College activities as students and members of the College faculty.
 This decision made Ohlone College a pioneer among the community colleges that now serve Deaf students.
 The Ohlone College Deaf Studies Division was established when the College opened its doors to 30 Deaf and Hard-of-Hearing students.
 The population changes each semester and the Deaf Studies Division has grown and has served up to 200 Deaf and Hard-of-Hearing students in a single year.